 NEW Has Architecture Lost its Bearings?.
 The text of my keynote talk at the 2012 Phil/Arch conference at Boston University in October 2012.
 It argues that the situation of architecture today demands creative new kinds of unity both for buildings and for working groups.

 Sprawling Places.
-This is the book version of my current project.
-It disagrees with many negative criticisms of contemporary places.
-I define and use a criterion of place complexity to make suggestions about improving contemporary suburbs and themed places.
+This is the book version of discussion of the nature of places and the meaning of sprawl and suburbia.
+I disagree with many negative criticisms of contemporary places.
+I use a criterion of place complexity to make suggestions about improving contemporary suburbs and themed places.

 Sprawling Places.
 This is the hypertext version of the project described in the previous item.
 Like the book it treats criticisms of contemporary places and proposes a theory of place complexity.
-It also includes hundreds of images and a variety of narratives and discussions of related topics and philosophical background that go beyond whaat is presented in the more tightly focused book version.
+It also includes hundreds of images and narratives and discussions of topics and philosophical background that go beyond what is presented in the more tightly focused book version.